Online Estimation and Community Detection of Network Point Processes for Event Streams: Introduction

-To the best of our knowledge, this is the first work on online community detection for event streams on networks.
+To the best of our knowledge, this is the first work on online estimation and online community detection for event streams on networks.
 Existing counting process models can be readily incorporated into our proposed framework.
 The computational issues present in models of this form on networks are resolved by introducing a new online variational inference-based algorithm, which recursively updates the model parameters and nodes' latent memberships and has low memory cost.
 Compared with the classical batch methods, our algorithm is scalable with data size and can achieve similar prediction performance.
 We also develop the first corresponding theoretical results in the context of online latent network models.
 The performance of the proposed online method is guaranteed when the network structure is sufficiently dense over time.

-This paper is organised as follows.
+This paper is organized as follows.
 In Section~\ref{Background} we first formally define the required notation for modeling event streams using point processes and consider existing work which posits block type models of point processes to model event streams on networks.
+We also review existing results for online variational inference.
 In Section~\ref{Computation} we propose an online learning framework for models of this form.
-We outline some of the main theoretical results for this procedure in Section~\ref{Theory}.
+We outline the main theoretical results for this procedure in Section~\ref{Theory}.
 Section~\ref{Simulation} outlines simulation studies comparing the performance of our procedure to more expensive batch methods.
 In Section~\ref{Realdata} we implement our algorithm on multiple data sets of streaming events on networks.
 Finally, in Section~\ref{Discussion}, we briefly describe how this procedure could be modified and applied in other contexts, demonstrating the usefulness of our developments more generally.

-\textbf{Notation}: We use $N(t)$ to represent a general counting process and use $\lambda(t)$ to denote its intensity function. $e$ and $t$ are adopted to represent as an event and a time stamp, respectively.
-Additionally, $z$ is used for the latent class membership and $\theta$ represents the generic parameter.